Azizul Haque (educator): Awards and recognition

-In 4 April 1938, the Azizul Haque College in Bogra was established in his name by Khan Bahadur Muhammad Ali and Moulvi Abdus Sattar.
+On 4 April 1938, the Azizul Haque College in Bogra was established in his name by Khan Bahadur Muhammad Ali and Moulvi Abdus Sattar.
 The University of Calcutta has awarded him with a Doctor of Letters.

 Haque was conferred the title of Khan Bahadur by the British Raj, appointed a CIE in 1937 knighted in the 1941 New Year Honours List, and appointed a KCSI in the 1946 Birthday Honours List.
 He subsequently renounced his British honours in protest against the government, on 16 August 1946.

 Death

 He died due to brain haemorrhage at his residence in Calcutta on 23 March 1947.